ziggle-ai/.github/README.md

 ## 2. Searching notices

-Since we use vector similarity with vector embedding tech, we can use it as searching.
-Therefore, we apply this in the searching UI which already exist.
-If you just write the keyword in the searching bar, the ML feature is activated, and find similar notice.
+Since we use vector similarity with vector embedding tech, we can use it for searching.
+Therefore, we apply this to the already existing searching UI.
+If you write the keyword in the search bar, the ML feature is activated, and you find a similar notice.

 <p align="center" style="color:gray">
   <img src="./assets/searching.png"/></br>
- the result of the searcing feature.
+ the result of the search feature.
 </p>

 ## 3. Detecting deadline